-(Facts about Bangalore) Bangalore The Garden City.
-India’s Silicon Valley.
-The young and thriving multi cultural Karnataka town.
+Bangalore The Garden City, India’s Silicon Valley, the young and thriving multicultural Karnataka town.
 The city is home to people from all over India and it is a microcosm of the diversity that India stands for.
+There are many unknown facts about Bangalore.
 A true metropolitan, the city is known for many things over the country.
 But if you’re from here, you will think of the little things that make the city endearing.

 So, here is a list of 10 Facts About Bangalore!